nihalyakut/Securetx/README.md

 Naive implementations fail under concurrency: two requests can spend the same balance at the same time.
 SecureTX solves this using database-level locks, idempotency keys and strict transaction boundaries.

+## AWS Deployment Architecture

+The application is deployed on AWS using the following architecture:

+- Spring Boot application running on EC2
+- PostgreSQL database hosted on RDS
+- Nginx used as reverse proxy
+- Network isolated using VPC and security groups